axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### onChange

 The attribute `onChange` function executes, as soon as the user removes or adds new files.
-Adding new files include files from drag & drop or the `<axa-input-file>`.
+Adding new files includes files from drag & drop or the `<axa-input-file>`.
 Custom data (files) gets passed and can be accessed over `e.detail`.